Mar 17, 2024 by Thibault Debatty | 1482 views

 ./vendor/bin/phpunit

 PHPUnit can also compute the coverage of your code.
-This requires to install xdebug
+This requires to install `xdebug`:

 sudo apt install php-xdebug php-mbstring php-xml

-to your PHP configuration.
+`xdebug` has multiple working modes.
+To enable code coverage, you must add the line `xdebug.mode=coverage` to your PHP configuration.
 In my case I'm using PHP 8.3, so here is how to do it on the command line:

 echo "xdebug.mode=coverage" | sudo tee -a /etc/php/8.3/cli/conf.d/20-xdebug.ini